Sabbaticals in Southern Africa

 From Australia to Zimbabwe, communities around the globe are looking for new ways to co-exist with the natural world.
-As Southern Africa’s original conservation travel company, we’ve spent decades building a network of inspiring projects and people in one of the world’s most unforgettable locations.
-This means you can now work alongside renowned conservation experts with an infectious passion for wildlife, while aiding a great cause – the transition to a more sustainable future.
+As southern Africa’s original conservation travel company, we’ve spent decades building a network of inspiring projects and people in one of the world’s most unforgettable locations.
+This means you can now work alongside renowned conservation experts with an infectious passion for wildlife while aiding a great cause – the transition to a more sustainable future.

-As the continent’s landscapes are being visibly transformed by a changing climate and pressures from increased human population, some of our planet’s most majestic species are facing a struggle for their survival.
+As the continent’s landscapes are being visibly transformed by a changing climate and pressures from the increased human population, some of our planet’s most majestic species are facing a struggle for their survival.
 Thankfully, they are not alone.
 The conservation movement in southern Africa is working day and night to help protect, nurture and re-establish wildlife populations.

 At African Conservation Experience, we offer you the chance to get behind the scenes of ground-breaking wildlife conservation projects.
 You’ll be welcomed into real African communities to share the expertise and wisdom of our seasoned conservation professionals.

-Learning and assisting in small groups or one-to-one with conservation and wildlife experts, you’ll come face to face with some of the world’s most iconic species.
+Learning and assisting in small groups or one-to-one with conservation and wildlife experts, you’ll come face-to-face with some of the world’s most iconic species.
 The experience is very different to a safari.
 You’ll live and work on the project of your choosing and help to research and/or care for animals 24/7.